- Home

 #3 Certifying your ISMS

-“As a Warehouse Management Solution provider, we wanted to take a step further and assure our customers, partners, and ourselves that we have adopted information security management in all ways of our operation, from finance, through sales, to the development and delivery of our products, which is why we have recently undergone the ISO 27001 certification process.
-The audit’s focus is to check if mandatory requirements of the ISO 27001 standard are fulfilled without exceptions and the implementation of security controls that ensures the protection of information assets.
-We successfully passed the test, which is a reinforcement that we have people, processes, and technology in place that can systematically manage information security matters.”
+“As a Warehouse Management Solution provider, we wanted to take a step further and reassure our customers, partners, and ourselves that we have adopted information security management across all areas of our operations—from finance and sales to the development and delivery of our products.
+That’s why we underwent the ISO 27001 certification process in 2022.